+The first key action to take to minimize the waiting times is to better managepatient flow with appointment scheduling.
 It gives patients the ability to schedule their own appointments.
-No more playing ping-pong trying to coordinate schedules.
-But the benefits of appointment scheduling extend far beyond this — all of which leads to a real reduction in actual wait times.
+No more back and forth trying to coordinate schedules of patients and staff members.
+The benefits of appointment scheduling extend far beyond this, all of which leads to a real reduction in actual wait times.

-Waiting Room Solution 2: Mobile Ticketing
+Waiting Room Solution 2: Mobile Ticket

-An added benefit is that the patient’s health is less at risk because they’re not in the waiting room with other sick people and unable to properly socially distance.
-With a quicker, safer, and easier check-in, patients are less stressed, setting the stage for a more productive visit.
+Mobile tickets allow patients to receive a text about any changes in their wait times as well as notifications when it is their turn.
+An added benefit of virtual waiting rooms is that the patient’s health is less at risk because they’re not in the crowded rooms with other patients, reducing the risk of cross-infections.
+With a quicker, safer, and easier check-in, patients are more at ease, setting the stage for a more productive and pleasant visit.

 Waiting Room Solution 3: Digital Signage